MicrosoftDocs/cpp-docs/docs/preprocessor/execution-character-set.md

 ## Remarks

 This compiler directive is obsolete starting in Visual Studio 2015 Update 2.
-We recommend that you use the `/execution-charset:utf-8` or `/utf-8` compiler options together with using the `u8` prefix on narrow character and string literals that contain extended characters.
-For more information about the `u8` prefix, see [String and Character Literals](../cpp/string-and-character-literals-cpp.md).
-For more information about the compiler options, see [/execution-charset (Set Execution Character Set)](../build/reference/execution-charset-set-execution-character-set.md) and [/utf-8 (Set Source and Executable character sets to UTF-8)](../build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8.md).
+We recommend that you use the **`/execution-charset:utf-8`** or **`/utf-8`** compiler options together with using the `u8` prefix on narrow character and string literals that contain extended characters.
+For more information about the `u8` prefix, see [String and character literals](../cpp/string-and-character-literals-cpp.md).
+For more information about the compiler options, see [`/execution-charset` (Set execution character set)](../build/reference/execution-charset-set-execution-character-set.md) and [`/utf-8` (Set source and executable character sets to UTF-8)](../build/reference/utf-8-set-source-and-executable-character-sets-to-utf-8.md).

 The `#pragma execution_character_set("utf-8")` directive tells the compiler to encode narrow character and narrow string literals in your source code as UTF-8 in the executable.
 This output encoding is independent of the source file encoding used.